DominicMonares/spp-extras/README.md

       - Strand of the Ancients
       - Warsong Gulch
       - Wintergrasp
+  - If the combined progress for an achievement is greater than the completion threshold, the achievement credit and rewards will be added

 ## Pets & Mounts
+  - All known pets and mounts are shared between all characters
-  - Pet and mount items are not transferred, only their spells
+  - Pet and mount items are not transferred, only their spells, so they will be available to summon/ride right away
   - Faction specific pets and mounts are converted depending on each character's faction
   - Counts toward Mountain o' Mounts achievement chain
   - Counts toward Lil' Game Hunter achievement chain

 ## Reputations
-  - Takes the highest standing for each reputation and transfers to all other characters
+  - The highest earned standing for each reputation is shared between all characters
   - Faction specific reputations do not get shared (i.e. Horde characters won't get Stormwind rep)
-    - Faction specific standings are NOT converted to their opposing faction equivalents
+    - Faction specific standings are **not** converted to their opposing faction equivalents
+  - "At War" flags will not be applied unless all characters are at war with that faction/reputation
-  - Counts toward REP CHAIN NAME HERE
+  - Counts toward Exalted Reputations (5 - 40) achievement chain

 - Cut title content has been restored, including Realm First titles and 'the Flawless Victor'

-- All non-bot accounts are combined, so you can share between multiple accounts if you want to play more than 10 characters
-- Achievement transfers can be applied to bots if option is selected.

 # Quest Tracker
 An in-depth